guilhermeadsferreira/tvmaze-react-native-testing-library/README.md

 # React Native TVMaze App

+This project is authored by CoffStack and has been provided for the React Native Testing Library study

 This is a React Native App to show information about TV series.
 The data are fetch from [TVMaze API](https://www.tvmaze.com/api).

 ### Setup Environment